Public History students learn about historic site management and interpretation at George Washington's Mount Vernon.

 In addition to understanding the best practices in public history, students cultivate a deep knowledge of their chosen historical field, learning how professional historians conduct scholarly analysis.
 Students complete AU’s program with a record of original research and command of historiographical literature.

 The public history program at AU seeks to foster a sense of community and collegiality among its graduate students.
-Both in and outside the classroom, students develop friendships that provide support and a lasting professional network.
-In recent years, students have arranged trips to historic sites in Philadelphia, planned weekly happy hours, and driven cross-country to conferences.
-Browse through some of our student photos and recollections on our Facebook page.
+Both inside and outside the classroom students develop friendships that provide support and a lasting professional network.
+In recent years, students have arranged trips to historic sites in Philadelphia and Virginia, planned weekly happy hours, and driven cross-country to conferences.
+Browse through some of our student photos and recollections and connect with the community on Facebook, Twitter, and Instagram.